Seeking Therapists or Practitioners to Participate in a Confidential Interview about their Experiences Working with Psilocybin Mushrooms

 Who Can Participate?

-Participants will be asked to complete one or two 90-minute interviews (up to about 3 hours total) in-person, on the phone, or virtually with a member of the research team.
+Participants will be asked to complete one or two 90-minute interviews (average time 90 minutes; max 3 hours) in-person, on the phone, or virtually with a member of the research team.
 Precautions are taken to protect your identity and confidentiality as a participant in this research.
 This study has been approved by the Institutional Review Board at Colorado State University.

 For more information about this research or for details on how your identity will be protected should you participate in this study, please use the encrypted Signal messaging app to contact a member of the study team below.
 Instructions for downloading Signal can be found here.
 Once downloaded, interested participants can call or text message the study team member asking for details on the “psilocybin interview study.”